The Museum Lübbenau in the Spreewald

 Do you already know the Spreewald Therme in Burg?
 Another tip, what you can do in the Spreewald.

-That has to be in the suitcase for a visit to the museum
+That has to be in your suitcase for a visit to the museum

 Arrival by plane, bus or train*.
 Lufthansa and numerous other airlines fly to Berlin.
 From there we continue by rental car to the Museum Lübbenau.
 It is also possible to travel by train to Lübbenau or Lübben train station.
 You can reach Burg by train and bus: Timetable and booking*